-- Verify that you have installed the Symantec High Availability console and guest components. - Verify that the boot sequence of the virtual machine is such that the boot disk (OS hard disk) is placed before the removable disks.

-If the sequence places the removable disks before the boot disk, the virtual machine may not reboot after an application failover.
-The reboot may halt with an "OS not found" error.

-This issue occurs because during the application failover the removable disks are detached from the current virtual machine and are attached on the failover target system.

-- Verify that VMware Tools is installed on the virtual machine.
-Install the version that is similar to or later than that available with VMware ESX 4.1. - Verify that you have installed VMware vSphere Client.
-The vSphere Client is used to configure and control application monitoring.
-You can also perform the application monitoring operations directly from a browser window using the following URL:
+- Verify that the boot sequence of the virtual machine is such that the boot disk (OS hard disk) is placed before the removable disks. - If the sequence places the removable disks before the boot disk, the virtual machine may not reboot after an application failover.
+The reboot may halt with an "OS not found" error. - This issue occurs because during the application failover the removable disks are detached from the current virtual machine and are attached on the failover target system. - Verify that VMware Tools is installed on the virtual machine.
+Install the version that is similar to or later than that available with VMware ESX - Verify that you have installed VMware vSphere Client.
+The vSphere Client is used to configure and control application monitoring. - You can also perform the application monitoring operations directly from a browser window using the following URL: